zhicongsun/D4DGS-SLAM/README.md

 # Note
-- The code will be publicly released upon acceptance to IROS2025.
+- The code will be publicly released soon.
 Please stay tuned for this exciting work.
 Thank you for your attention.

 ## TODO list